gbouras13/pharokka/README.md

   -l LOCUSTAG, --locustag LOCUSTAG
                         User specified locus tag for the gff/gbk files.
 This is not required.
 A random locus tag will be generated instead.
   -g GENE_PREDICTOR, --gene_predictor GENE_PREDICTOR
                         User specified gene predictor.
-Use "-g phanotate" or "-g prodigal".
+Use "-g phanotate" or "-g prodigal" or "-g prodigal-gv" or "-g genbank".
                         Defaults to phanotate (not required unless prodigal is desired).
   -m, --meta            meta mode for metavirome input samples -s, --split           split mode for metavirome samples. -m must also be specified.
                         Will output separate split FASTA, gff and genbank files for each input contig.
   -c CODING_TABLE, --coding_table CODING_TABLE
                         translation table for prodigal.
 Defaults to 11.
-Experimental only.
   -e EVALUE, --evalue EVALUE
                         E-value threshold for MMseqs2 database PHROGs, VFDB and CARD and PyHMMER PHROGs database search.
 Defaults to 1E-05.
   --fast, --hmm_only    Runs PyHMMER (HMMs) with PHROGs only, not MMseqs2 with PHROGs, CARD or VFDB.